rvaiya/keyd/man.md

 allows the user to use a different letter arrangement for modifiers.
 It may, for example, be desireable to use an alternative key layout like dvorak while preserving standard qwerty modifier shortcuts.
 This can be achieved by passing a second argument to the layout function like so: `layout(dvorak, main)`.
+The default behaviour is to assign the modifier layout to the key layout if one is not explicitly specified.

 Note that this is different from simply defining a custom layer which reassigns each key to a modified key sequence (e.g `s = C-s`) since it applies to all